-The cognitive simulation is relatively central to the hardcoded version of the Simulation and optional (on by default) in the ApeScript version of the sentient simulation.
+The cognitive simulation is central to the hardcoded Simulation and optional (on by default) in the ApeScript version of the sentient simulation.
 This gives some freedom in the agent simulation method used through ApeScript.
 Advanced ApeScript users may turn the cognitive simulation off and use the ''brain space'' as actual memory.

 The landscape (physics) and weather simulations are autonomous components of the Noble Ape Simulation too.
 The weather simulation can work in either flat or spherical environments similar to the landscape simulation.